Natural reservoir: Animal reservoirs

-Animal (non-human) reservoirs consist of domesticated and wild animals infected by pathogens.
 For example, the bacterium Vibrio cholerae, which causes cholera in humans, has natural reservoirs in copepods, zooplankton, and shellfish.
-Parasitic blood-flukes of the genus Schistosoma, responsible for schistosomiasis, spend part of their lives inside freshwater snails before completing their life cycles in vertebrate hosts.
-Viruses of the taxon Ebolavirus, which causes Ebola virus disease, are thought to have a natural reservoir in bats or other animals exposed to the virus.
-Other zoonotic diseases that have been transmitted from animals to humans include: rabies, blastomycosis, psittacosis, trichinosis, cat-scratch disease, histoplasmosis, coccidioidomycosis, and salmonella.
+Parasitic blood flukes of the genus Schistosoma, responsible for schistosomiasis, spend part of their life cycle inside freshwater snails before completing development in vertebrate hosts.
+Viruses of the taxon Ebolavirus, which cause Ebola virus disease, are thought to have a natural reservoir in bats or related wildlife species, although the exact reservoir system remains incompletely defined.

+Other zoonotic diseases transmitted from animals to humans include rabies, blastomycosis, psittacosis, trichinosis, cat-scratch disease, histoplasmosis, coccidioidomycosis, and salmonella.

-Common animal reservoirs include: bats, rodents, cows, pigs, sheep, swine, rabbits, raccoons, dogs, and other mammals.
+Common animal reservoirs include bats, rodents, cattle, pigs, sheep, rabbits, raccoons, dogs, and other mammals.